 Nina Stone didn’t start to feel depressed until she was well into her 70s, but when the disorder hit, it knocked her for a loop.
 The 88-year-old St. Louisan became so depressed that for several months she found it almost impossible to get out of bed.

 “I knew I wasn’t supposed to feel that way,” Stone recalls.
 “I couldn’t find the strength to get out of bed in the morning.
 I’d sit on the edge of the bed, shuffle into the bathroom, then into the kitchen to make some coffee.
 Then I’d get back in bed.”

 She remembers being overwhelmed with sadness and often completely exhausted; although she spent many days in bed, she had trouble sleeping.
 She slept about two hours at a time, and never more than four hours a night.
 Some friends and family members wondered whether her moods were a normal part of aging—but Stone knew better.

 “I knew something was wrong,” she says.
 “I felt like I wasn’t really living at all.
 I was just hanging around.”

 So, Stone consulted the Yellow Pages, looking for a psychiatrist who specialized in working with older people.
-A few minutes later, she called Eric Lenze, MD, a Washington University psychiatrist at Barnes-Jewish Hospital.
+A few minutes later, she called Eric Lenze, MD

 After an appointment with Lenze, Stone became part of a clinical study that is evaluating the effectiveness of combining a pair of FDA-approved medications to treat depression in older adults.
 As a result, she was soon taking the antidepressant drug venlafaxine XR, commercially known as Effexor XR.
 Stone says she began feeling more like herself again in about four weeks.